 - Species accounts of the bats of California’s Central Coast

-- Bat ecology – where our local bats occur and what niche they occupy; bats and their importance to agriculture
+- Bat ecology – where our local bats occur and what niche they occupy, and their significance to agriculture as pest control agents

-- Bat biology – anatomy of a bat; migration, hibernation, activity cycles, day & night roosts
+- Bat biology – anatomy of a bat; migration, hibernation, activity cycles; day, night, and maternity roosting

 - Bats and disease – Rabies & other bat-borne diseases; a cost/benefit analysis; safe practices for people & pets